YevGitHub/katacoda-scenarios/fastscore-over-rest/step3.md

 Send data to scoring:
 `fastscore model input`{{execute}}

 Type any integer number into Terminal window and press Enter key *twice*.

+Retrieve the result with:
+`fastscore model output`{{execute}}

 You can experiment more with "fastscore model input" and type other inputs.